A December Visit to Anchorage, Alaska

 Look east to the Chugach Mountains, and you’ll see the huge star on the mountain.
 The lights are set on the side of Mount Gordon Lyon in a tradition dating back to the 1950s.

 Do you recall the most famous reindeer of all?
-For most, the answer of Rudolph, but in Anchorage, Star is the celebrity.
+For most, the answer is Rudolph, but in Anchorage, Star is the celebrity.
 Star is a male reindeer who lives in a house near the intersection of 10th Avenue and I Street, on the southern edge of downtown Anchorage.
 Visit Star at his pen, or look for him on regular walks around the neighborhood.

 They may not have made the cut for sleigh duty, however the Alaska Zoo and Alaska Wildlife Conservation Center are also home to some local reindeer, as well as moose, wolves, eagles and a whole bevy of Alaska animals.
 Pay a visit to learn about the incredible creatures that call Alaska home.
 The zoo even puts on a special holiday light display in the evening, Zoo Lights.